Spirou42/metaPixel/README.md

 ![CutOuts][metaPixelFrameCutOuts]

 ### metaPixel Module
-Each module contain 20 "intelligent" RGB LEDs in a 4 by 5 grid on a small carrier board.
+Each module contain 20 "intelligent" RGB LEDs in a 4 by 5 grid on a small printed carrier board.
 ![LED Stripes][ledStripes]

 The modules interconnect via a 3 pin connector.
 While the power connections goes straight from the input to the output with taps for each LED stripe.
 The data signal is routed on a zigzag path trough the stripes.